“Short Story Workshop,” a five-week fiction seminar offered at Chicago’s Newberry Library, March 2022 (virtual). Registration opens January 19.

 “Memoir and Creative Writing,” an ongoing weekly class offered at Chicago’s Center for Life and Learning since January 2015.
-Six- and eight-week sessions held in other locations.
+Six- to ten-week sessions held in other locations.
+(A look at how I coach this enjoyable class: “Teaching Brevity in Memoir.”)

 Previous writing workshops